JanBeh/fmap/README.md

 }
 ```

-This can either be fixed with an extra bound:
+This can either be fixed with an extra bound (not recommended):

 ```
 fn double_inner_i32<'a, T>(x: T) -> T